-Best Way to Thaw Chicken: Refrigerator Thawing
+Best Way to Defrost Chicken: Refrigerator Thawing

 This is the most reliable and safe method to defrost chicken, and also the one that requires no hands-on attention.
 But you need to plan ahead, especially if you are thawing a whole chicken, or a large amount of bone-in pieces in a single package.
 It might not be the fastest method, but it is the safest.

-Quick Thaw Chicken in Water
+How to Thaw Chicken Fast: Quick Thaw Chicken in Water

 To thaw chicken quickly when you are in a rush, place frozen chicken in a tightly sealed bag (either in vacuum sealed bags or sturdy, leak-proof, zipper-top storage bags) in a bowl of cold water.

-Do NOT thaw chicken in hot water!
+Do NOT defrost chicken in hot water!
 It’s not safe.
 Besides possibly causing bacteria to form, warm water will also start to “cook” the outside of the meat before the middle is thawed).
 Some people like to place the sealed chicken in a bowl, and allow cold water to run over the chicken, filling the bowl and overflowing into the sink, until the chicken is defrosted.
 This is effective, but a pretty big waste of water, so I don’t recommend it.

-How Long to Thaw Chicken in Water?
+How Long to Defrost Chicken in Water?

-You can thaw ground chicken (or turkey) in about an hour, a small amount of boneless chicken will probably defrost in 1 to 2 hours, larger amounts and bigger cuts may take a few hours.
+You can quickly thaw ground chicken (or turkey) in about an hour, a small amount of boneless chicken will probably defrost in 1 to 2 hours, larger amounts and bigger cuts may take a few hours.

 If you are thawing multiple pieces in a bag, once the pieces have thawed enough to be separated, open the bag, pull the pieces apart, then reseal the bag and return it to the water.
 This will speed up the defrosting.
 Keep checking until the meat is thawed.
 Once the meat is thawed using this method you should cook it right away.